Powell scores 34, No. 12 Seton Hall beats Georgetown 78-71

 Omer Yurtseven led the Hoyas with 19 points and 15 rebounds, his 13th double-double of the season.
 Georgetown’s Jahvon Blair had 18 points while Terrell Allen added 11 points.

 Seton Hall held Georgetown to 33.8% shooting as Gill had eight of the Pirates 11 blocks.
-The Hoyas stayed in the game by hitting 21 of 24 free throws, but could never contain Powell for any extended period of time.
+The Hoyas stayed in the game by hitting 21 of 24 free throws.

-”We tried everything,” Ewing said. ”We tried to mix our defenses up, (had) a couple different guys on him.
-He had it rolling.”

 BIG PICTURE

-Seton Hall: The Pirates responded to their first conference loss of the season by earning the season sweep of the Hoyas.
+Seton Hall: The Pirates responded to their first conference loss of the season to earn the season sweep of the Hoyas.
 They increased their lead in the Big East to two games thanks to the win and No. 10 Villanova losing earlier Wednesday at No. 19 Butler.
-With a healthy McKnight, Seton Hall can focus on jockeying for a top seed in what would be a fifth straight NCAA Tournament under Willard.
+With a healthy McKnight, Seton Hall can focus on jockeying for a top seed in what would be a fifth straight NCAA Tournament under coach Kevin Willard.

 Georgetown: The Hoyas have faded in Big East play after a building a solid resume in the non-conference with victories over Power 5 schools Syracuse, Oklahoma State and then-No. 22 Texas.
 With four losses in five games, Georgetown is in serious danger of missing a fifth straight NCAA Tournament if it doesn’t turn its season around quickly.